SEARCH

 For International Tourists:

 Most tourists travel with a licensed Bhutanese guide and driver, as part of a pre-arranged tour.
-This is not only recommended but, in most cases, required by the government for areas outside Thimphu and Paro.
+This is not only recommended but, in most cases, required by the government especially if you're planning to visit iconic dzongs and sacred monuments.

 Private Car with Driver